What type of expat or emigrant are you?

 What type of expat or emigrant?

-Expats and emigrants are no longer just the farmers of the past: also self-employed people, hairdressers, nurses, physiotherapists, ict experts, pensionados, etc. nowadays leave for long stays abroad, or emigrate.
-Aside from the question of whether "emigration" may always be permanent or also temporary, there are several types of "long-in-the-foreign-stayers" or emigrants, such as:
+Expats and emigrants have long since ceased to be only the agriculturists of the past: self-employed workers, hairdressers, nurses, physiotherapists, ict experts, pensionados, etc. also leave for long stays abroad these days, or emigrate.
+Aside from the question of whether “emigration” may always be permanent or also temporary, there are several types of expats and emigrants, such as:

 What is the non-expat/emigrant: 'the commuter'?

-• One type of "non-expat/emigrant" that is growing in number and is increasingly being named as such: 'the commuter': the employee who frequently crosses the border to supervise a project, but keeps their home country as his or her home base and usually does not take his or her family abroad.
-Companies respond to this type by offering more short-term assignments (usually 3 to 18 months abroad), or working with virtual assignments (exchange of knowledge and experience via ICT combined with short business trips).
+• Companies respond to this type by more frequently offering short-term assignments (usually 3 to 18 months abroad), or working with virtual assignments (exchange of knowledge and experience via ICT combined with short business trips).

-• Yet, in practice, commuting often leads to premature termination of assignments; adapting and effectively doing business or achieving project results in the foreign environment proves difficult if you return to your home country during weekends, vacations, etc. Leaving your partner and children behind also often causes (too) much stress.
+• Yet, in practice, commuting often leads to premature termination of assignments; adapting and effectively doing business or achieving project results in the foreign environment proves difficult if you return to your home country during weekends, vacations, etc. Also, leaving partner and children behind often causes (too) much stress.

 What distinctions do you encounter when applying for visas?

-• family migrants: when you demonstrably have an enduring relationship with someone from the emigration country, who can sponsor you.
+• family migrants: when you have a demonstrable long-term relationship with someone from the emigration country, who can sponsor you

-• skilled migrants: when you have a professional education, specific skills, knowledge and work experience (often supplemented by local family, a substantial capital and sufficient work opportunities locally).
+• skilled migrants: when you have a professional education, specific skills, knowledge and work experience (often supplemented by local family, substantial assets and sufficient work opportunities in the country)

 • business migrants: when you have demonstrably and successfully run your own business and will also start your own business in your country of emigration and have sufficient capital or want to invest in government projects.

-• humanitarian migrants: if you are a refugee and have had to leave your own country because of war, ethnic conflicts or human rights violations.
+• humanitarian migrants: if you have had to leave your own country as a refugee because of war, ethnic conflicts or human rights violations

-• youth migrants: if you are a young person and want to work and travel in the country concerned.
+• youth migrants: if you are a young person and want to study, work and/or travel in the country concerned

 • retirement migrants: if you wish to settle as a pensioner in the country concerned.
 Often with additional requirements regarding assets, investments and health.